ScottHamper/Cookies/README.md

 # Change Log

+## 0.3.1
+- Fixed a runtime error that prevented the library from loading when cookies were disabled in the client browser.
+- Fixed a bug in IE that would cause the library to improperly read cookies with a value of `""`.

 ## 0.3.0
 - Rewrote the library from the ground up, using test driven development.
 The public API remains unchanged.
 - Restructured project directories.